 However, you need to make sure that your meaning can be understood.
 I can give you a real life example of this not working out so well.

 My great-grandparents on my mom’s side only spoke German in the home.
-They (very) grudgingly spoke some English to my grandma when she emigrated to the United States.
+They (very) grudgingly spoke some English to my grandma when she emigrated to the United States from Wales.

 Fast forward to my husband and I moving in together.
 I was looking for a hammer to hang some pictures.
 I couldn’t find one, so I asked him where it was.
 But those weren’t exactly the words that came out of my mouth.
 In fact, my husband literally had no idea what I was asking.
 The phrasing I’d used was a very rural German to English Michigan colloquialism that made no sense to him whatsoever.
 So, you know, I repeated myself.
 This didn’t help.